discreetlogcontracts/dlcspecs/Introduction.md

 A second characteristic of DLCs is that both parties involved in the contract do not need to trust each other.
 The setup and execution of the contract is such that they are guaranteed to always be able to unilaterally close the contract.
-In case of a misbehaving counter-party, trying to close a contract on an outcome for which an oracle signature is not known, the honest protocol participant can claim all the funds locked in the contract.
+With the use of [adaptor signatures](#adaptor-signature), it is impossible for a party to misbehave, and interaction between parties is only required during the setup phase.
-Parties are also protected against faulty oracles that would not produce a signature at event occurrence through a refund mechanism
+Parties are also protected against faulty oracles that would not produce a signature at event occurrence through a refund mechanism.

-While able to unilaterally close the contracts, parties are expected to generally close the contract cooperatively, as it requires one less transaction to be broadcast.

 The current version of the specification does not offer protection against a party colluding with an oracle.
 Mitigation such as using a federation of oracles might be considered in future versions.

 Note that oracle cannot equivocate (create two different signatures on two different outcomes of a single event) without revealing their private key.
-This makes it possible to create a staking mechanism for oracles to penalize such behavior.

 ## Glossary

-### Closing Transaction
+### Adaptor Signature

-A transaction spending from the output of a [CET](#contract-execution-transaction-cet) requiring an oracle signature to be unlocked.
-This transaction thus unlocks the funds using the appropriate [oracle](#oracle) signature and sending them to an address fully controlled by the broadcasting party.
-It should usually be broadcast together with the corresponding CET.
+An adaptor signature `s'` is an encryption of a signature `s` over a message `m`, for which one can prove that decrypting `s'` leads to a valid signature `s`.
+In the context of DLC, the signature `s` is for a given [CET](#Contract-Execution-Transaction-(CET)), which is encrypted using a [signature point](#signature-point) of an oracle.
+Once an oracle releases a signature, the adaptor signature `s'` can be decrypted to `s` which can be used to create a validly signed CET.

 ### Contract Execution Transaction (CET)

-A transaction spending from the [funding transaction](#funding-transaction) whose outputs represent a possible outcome of a DLC contract.
+A transaction spending from the [funding transaction](#funding-transaction) whose outputs represent a possible payout of a DLC contract.
-The first output can be spent either by one of the contracting party with knowledge of an oracle signature over the outcome, or by their counter-party after a given timeout.
-The second output can be spent directly.

 ### Funding transaction

 An on-chain transaction locking the contract collateral in an output that can only be spent by mutual consent.
 It can also contain change outputs in the case where the amount input by a party is greater than the desired collateral.

-### Mutual Close

-A cooperative closing of a DLC using a [mutual closing transaction](#mutual-closing-transaction).
-A mutual close does not require the broadcast of any [CET](#contract-execution-transaction-cet).

-### Mutual Closing Transaction

-A transaction spending from the [funding transaction](#funding-transaction) paying to each party the amount that was agreed based on the published event outcome.

 ### Oracle

 Entity providing information to setup and decide the outcome of a DLC.
-Ahead of an event, an oracle publishes a one time [R-value](#r-value) (in addition to a public key reused across events) that potential contracting parties can use to establish a DLC.
+Ahead of an event, an oracle publishes a one time [R-value](#r-value) (in addition to a public key reused across events) that potential contracting parties can use to compute [signature points](#signature-point) and associated [adaptor signatures](#adaptor-signature) to establish a DLC.
-At event occurrence, it published a signature on the event outcome, created using the R-value previously published.
+At event occurrence, it publishes a signature on the event outcome, created using the [R-value](#r-value) previously published.

-The current version of these specifications does not cover composition of events from multiple oracles.

-### Penalty transaction

-Transaction spending the first output of a [CET](#contract-execution-transaction-cet) after the timeout has expired.
-Used by a party when their counter-party broadcast an incorrect CET for which a valid oracle signature does not exist.

 ### Refund transaction